 - Provide a signed letter from a medical provider stating that you have not exhibited symptoms and are fully recovered – this letter must be signed at least 10 days after your positive test and no more than 14 days from your departure date.

 - Go to ag.hawaii.gov/travelexemption to request an exemption.
-Please allow a week for processing.
+Allow a week for processing.

 What if I want to visit another island?